Boltzmann to Landau from the Gradient Flow Perspective: Compactness of curves

 for any function $\psi$ with Lipschitz semi-norm bounded by 1 in the case $\gamma\in[-2,0]$ (respectively, second derivative bounded by 1 in the case $\gamma\in[-4,-2)$).

 By the absolute continuity of $f^\epsilon$ and the uniform $L^2$ integrability of the metric derivative, we obtain

 This estimate with the basic weak compactness of $(f^\epsilon)_{\epsilon > 0} \subset \mathscr{P}$ by the moment bounds in~\eqref{eq:bounds} satisfies the conditions to apply a version of Ascoli-Arzela in this setting \cite[Proposition 3.3.1]{AGS08}. \end{proof} \begin{proposition} Let $(f^\epsilon)_{\epsilon>0}$ be curves satisfying the uniform moment and metric derivative bounds in~\eqref{eq:bounds}.
-We consider the subsequence of convergence from $f^\epsilon$ to $f$ given by~\Cref{cor:limcurve}.
+We consider the subsequence of $f^\epsilon$ that converges to $f$ given by~\Cref{cor:limcurve}.
 Assume further that there exists $t_0\in[0,1]$ such that

 then

 \end{proposition} \begin{remark} This result is reminiscent, but weaker, than those in~\cite{L98,AV02}.
 There, the stronger convergence $\sqrt{f^\epsilon} \to \sqrt{f}$ in $L_{t,v}^2$ is achieved by exploiting the extra time (and space, in the case of inhomogeneity) regularity from velocity averaging methods~\cite{GLPS88} on renormalized solutions to the Boltzmann equation~\cite{DL89}. \end{remark} \begin{proof}[Proof of~\Cref{prop:sqrtcpct}] The argument is standard after recalling the main estimate of Appendix~\ref{sec:strcpct} so we shall quickly sketch the main ideas.
 For brevity, we fix and suppress $t_0$.
 Using that $f^\epsilon$ are probability densities, we immediately obtain (up to a subsequence) the weak convergence $\sqrt{f^\epsilon} \rightharpoonup g$ in $L^2$ for some $g \in L^2$.
 According to Appendix~\ref{sec:strcpct}, we obtain the estimate